 The 1998 Amendments of Higher Education changed eligibility requirements for loan cancellation effective October 7, 1998.
 Loan cancellations previously eligible only for loans awarded after July 1992 are now available to all Perkins borrowers.
 You may be eligible if you are working full time in the following fields: nursing, medical technician fields, teachers of mathematics, science, foreign language, bilingual education and special education, and as a law enforcement officer (enforcing criminal law).

 Some restrictions may apply.
-Check your promissory note or contact the Student Accounts Office for eligibility information and appropriate forms.
+Check your master promissory note (MPN) or contact the lender for eligibility information and appropriate forms.